RustyBamboo/alkomp/README.md

 --------------------------------------------------------------------

-alkomp is a GPGPU library written in Rust for performing compute operations.
+A GPGPU library written in Rust for performing compute operations.
 It's designed to work over [WebGPU](https://www.w3.org/community/gpu/), enabling compute code to work on DirectX, Vulkan, Metal, and eventually OpenCL and the browser.

 Python bindings work around `numpy` arrays, with an example provided below.